ZbiStr/communicator/doc/user_manual.md

-send Username   to send a message to user called Username users                   to show the list of active users set_pass                to set a new password help                    to view this again exit
+send Username   to send a message to user called Username users                   to show the list of active users set_pass                to set a new password history                 to see your message history (only for registered users) help                    to view this again exit
 ```